HELLO THERE, FRIEND!

 James 4:8 says, “Draw near to God and He will draw near to you.
 Cleanse your hands, you sinners; and purify your hearts, you double-minded.”
 One of the biggest hindrances to intimacy with Christ is carrying around a backpack full of spiritual baggage.
 Allowing sinful habit patterns and unconfessed sin to remain in our lives will place a barrier between us and our God.
-It’s easy to draw near to Christ with our words, but if our hearts are filled with bitterness, jealousy, anger, selfishness, idolatry, and impurity, we cannot truly be close to Him (see Matt.
-15:7-9).
+It’s easy to draw near to Christ with our words, but if our hearts are filled with bitterness, jealousy, anger, selfishness, idolatry, and impurity, we cannot truly be close to Him (see Matthew 15:7-9).

 Contrary to what we often think, it is not enough to merely say and believe the right things about God.
 If we want true intimacy with Him, we must be willing to empty our backpacks of sin; to let Him gently shine His searchlight deep within our souls and remove any patterns or attitudes that are not pleasing to Him.
 Walking in the light is what allows us to have unhindered fellowship with our King.
 As it says in 1 John 1:6: “If we say that we have fellowship with Him, and walk in darkness, we lie and do not practice the truth.”

 If you’ve been feeling the weight of unconfessed sin in your life, then consider the following practical steps: